jbenninghoff/cluster-validation/README.md

 Step 2 : Evaluate Network Interconnect Bandwidth
 ------------------------------------------------
 Use the network test to validate network bandwidth.
 This will take about two minutes or so to run and produce output so be patient.
-Update the half1 and half2 arrays in the network-test.sh script to include the first and second half of the IP addresses of your cluster nodes.
-Delete the exit command also.
+The script will use clush to collect the IP addresses of all the nodes and split the set in half, using first half as servers and the second half as clients.
+The half1 and half2 arrays in the network-test.sh script can be manually defined as well.
+There are command line options for sequential mode and to run iperf as well.
 Run:

     /root/cluster-validation/pre-install/network-test.sh | tee network-test.log
 on the node where clush has been installed and configured.